-Currently enrolled students with disabilities who wish to request accommodations under ADA must contact the special needs counselor in Special Services in sufficient time for the College to assist if necessary.
+Currently enrolled students with disabilities who wish to request accommodations under ADA must contact Special Services in sufficient time for the College to assist if necessary.
 Contact Special Services at (336) 633-0230.

-■ Housing
+Housing

 Randolph Community College has no dormitory facilities.
 Students who must live away from home must make their own housing arrangements.
 The College takes no responsibility for locating or supervising student housing.
 Students are encouraged to use campus bulletin boards, local newspapers, and realtors as aids in obtaining housing.